Candl02.gif (3436 bytes)

 educating and a whole lot more for nearly four decades.

-The S.V.A.'s main purpose was and is to educate the public
+The SVA's main purpose was and is to educate the public

 -- both Gay and non-Gay.
 So, you can imagine how extra